EGOT Winners: Every Celebrity To Win An Emmy, Grammy, Oscar, And Tony Award

 Helen Hayes (Achieved EGOT: 1977)

-Helen Hayes had an 80-year long acting career.
+Helen Hayes’s acting career spanned eight decades.
 She gained her EGOT in 1977 with a Grammy win.
-Helen Hayes most famous acting roles were in Caesar and Cleopatra, Mary of Scotland, A Farewell to Arms, and Airport.
+Helen Hayes is best known for her roles in Caesar and Cleopatra, Mary of Scotland, A Farewell to Arms, and Airport.
 Hayes received nine Emmy award nominations and won one in 1953 for Best Actress for her role in Schlitz Playhouse of Stars.

 Helen Hayes won two Academy Awards in 1932 and 1971 for supporting and lead roles in Airport and The Sin of Madelon Claudet.
 She won a Grammy Award for Best Spoken Word Recording for Great American Documents.
 Hayes shared this award with several famous artists.
 She won two Tony Awards for Time Remembered and Happy Birthday.
 She also received a Tony lifetime achievement award in 1980.